-"People rarely appreciate a ‘how can you do this to me?’ scene when they first give their notice," added Chuck Post, an employment attorney at Weintraub Tobin law firm.
+When one of your best staff members quits, the worst thing you can do as an employer is to lash out at them.
+“People rarely appreciate a ‘how can you do this to me?’ scene when they first give their notice,” said Chuck Post, chair of the Labor and Employment group at the Weintraub Tobin law firm.

 Post noted that the legal obligations owed to a departing employee are as follows:

-Holding an exit interview, whether face to face or via email/online survey, is more than a way to gain insight into an employee’s personal experience with your company.
+Holding an exit interview, whether face-to-face or via email/online survey, is more than a way to gain insight into an employee’s personal experience with your company.
 When you speak with a departing staff member, you also take an important step to tie up any loose ends and potential problems down the line.

 “Employers should take reasonable and lawful actions to ensure that all that leaves the company is the employee, and not information or customer relationships,” Post said.

 Your exit interview can also help you shape your strategy for the future of that particular position.